mcrumm/phoenix_profiler/README.md

 2. Configure LiveView
 3. Add the `PhoenixWeb.Profiler` Plug
 4. Add the `PhoenixWeb.LiveProfiler` Plug
-5. Add the LiveProfiler lifecycle hook
+5. `use PhoenixWeb.LiveProfiler` on your LiveViews
 6. Import the `dump/1` macro

 ### 1. Add the phoenix_web_profiler dependency